-In my work, I mainly rely on the following therapy approaches:
+In my current work, I mainly rely on the following therapy approaches:

 Eye Movement Desensitization and Reprocessing (EMDR)